CINPLA/exdir/docs/plugins.rst

     array([ 1.,  2.,  3.]) * mV

-As shown in the above example, a plugin is enabled when creating a File object by passing the plugin to the plugin argument.
+As shown in the above example, a plugin is enabled when creating a File object by passing the plugin to the plugins argument.

 To create a custom plugin, one of the handler classes in `exdir.plugin_interface` must be inherited.
 The abstract handler classes are named after the object type you want to create a handler for.